oar-team/oar-scheduler-redox/README.md

 ### Standalone meta-scheduler ([`oar-scheduler-meta`](/oar-scheduler-meta))

 - [x] Meta-scheduler base structure with core features.
-- [ ] Minimal meta-scheduler (no gantt visualization, no node management, only TOODs marked as `(MVP REQUIRED)`.
-Almost done, testing required).
+- [x] Minimal meta-scheduler (no gantt visualization, no node management, only TOODs marked as `(MVP REQUIRED)`).
+- [ ] Adding more tests to test the whole meta-scheduler.
 - [ ] Full meta-scheduler
 - [ ] Remove the usage of gantt tables `gantt_jobs_resources` and `gantt_jobs_predictions` as they add an intermediary step with heavy database requests.
 In a full Rust implementation, this is a useless overhead.